Breaking Point 2026: Rising Healthcare Costs and the Employer’s Responsibility

 Why Affordability Must Be a 2026 Employer Priority

-The real challenge for 2026 isn’t whether healthcare costs will rise—they will.
+The real challenge for this year isn’t whether healthcare costs will rise—they will.
 It’s whether employers will help their people weather the storm once those bills hit their mailboxes.

 Forward-thinking organizations are no longer limiting “cost management” to plan design changes or shifting contributions—they’re expanding their benefits strategy to include affordability tools that help employees navigate and reduce out-of-pocket medical expenses.